gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

 ## Requirements
 * Devices must be running RoomOS 10.8 or later
+* If running RoomOS 11, must be 11.0.0.4 or later

 ## Installation/Configuration
 This sample includes 2 macros that can be installed on separate Webex Codecs to work in conjunction to cover a large executive